-The Best Things to do in Ayutthaya, the Historical city of Thailand
+The Best things to do in Ayutthaya, Thailand

 While I love history, I know that most people don’t.
 Hours after hours of looking at temple ruins, ummm… there are far better things to do in Thailand you’d say.
 But bear with me as I take you through the best things to do in Ayutthaya and I promise to make it as interesting as possible.

 I myself have procrastinated going to Ayutthaya for over a year.
 I would rather go to the national parks in Thailand.
 But as I finished my weekend trip to Ayutthaya, I think it wasn’t bad.
 It is quiet and a laidback city that has travelled all the way through the history of Siam Empire.

 If you are planning to travel by yourself, here is everything you need to know about visit Ayutthaya.

 Ayutthaya, named after the holy Hindu city of ‘Ayodhya’, is extremely important to Thailand as the former capital before Bangkok.
 Technically, it was Thonburi before Bangkok but now it is a pretty much a part of the city right across the Chao Phraya River.

 The city of Ayutthaya was in existence from the 14th to the 18th century and lasted for 417 years.
 The kingdom spanned around central Thailand excluding the present-day Chiang Mai area (that was under the Lanna Kingdom) to the Malay peninsula in the south.
 During the 17th century, its riches and prosperity were at peak with trading routes with the French, Japanese, Holland and China.

 Ayutthaya fell into a civil war with the Burmese empire.
 It was the Burmese who invaded the city, burned and looted it leaving only the skeletons of a glorious empire.